 Don’t just hope people will copy your blog post’s URL and share it on Facebook and Twitter.

 Give them the option to share your blog posts with just a click by adding share buttons to your site.
-Use a WordPress plugin like Social Warfare to add share buttons.
+Use a WordPress plugin like Social Snap to add share buttons.